 Dec.
 18: Holt Water failed to collect drinking water samples in the correct month in accordance with our approved monitoring plan.
 Samples were collected in September rather than July.
 The oversight did not cause an emergency, customers do not need to take any action and and the water is safe to drink.
 However, as a result, the Florida Department of Environmental Protection cited Holt Water because the test fell outside the testing window.
 The letter sent to all water customers can be viewed here.

 Dec.
 11: Holt Water received new digital radio-read metering equipment from Santa Rosa Beach Regional Utilities yesterday.
 This means we’ll be able to upgrade our water meters.
-Story: “Meter donation will upgrade water system”
+Holt Enterprise News story: “Meter donation will upgrade water system”

 Oct.
 27: The new online payment service is now active.
 You must set up a new account before using this service.
 You’ll need your customer number and PIN found on your water bill to set up your account.
 See detailed instructions under the Oct.
 21 news note.